-You don’t have to deal with any of the tenant headaches.
+1. You don’t have to deal with any of the tenant headaches.

 Most of the time, you don’t even need to know who your tenants are!
 My management company screens each tenant and makes sure they’re going to be a good occupant and make their rental payments.
-They handle ALL of the time-consuming parts of the job and they deposit money directly to my account every month.
+They handle ALL of the time-consuming parts of the job, and they deposit money directly into my account every month.

-You don’t have to be a handyman.
+2. You don’t have to be a handyman.

-You can invest in properties anywhere in the world.
+3. You can invest in properties anywhere in the world.

 Logistically speaking, if you live in New York, there is no reason you can’t buy a property in California and turn it into your own personal cash cow.
 Just because you can’t drive by and see it every day doesn’t mean it can’t produce a significant stream of income AND be managed better than you could ever do it by yourself.

-You’ll make better investment decisions.
+4. You’ll make better investment decisions.

 Your property manager has a vested interest in you doing well.
 They’re in your corner because if you do well, THEY do well.
 Every time I buy a new rental property, I have many ongoing conversations with my property manager, getting tons of free consulting from an expert who knows the neighborhood a lot better than I do.
-They tell me what kind of rent revenue I can realistically expect to make (which coincidentally, is almost always less than what the seller told me), what kinds of issues and costs I can expect to deal with, what the neighborhood is really like and most importantly, if they think I’m actually getting it for a reasonable deal.
-This information, (coming from a credible source like my management company) is a HUGE benefit that I wouldn’t have access to if I was trying to manage this whole operation on my own.
+They tell me what kind of rent revenue I can realistically expect to make (which coincidentally, is almost always less than what the seller told me), what kinds of issues and costs I can expect to deal with, what the neighborhood is really like, and most importantly if they think I’m actually getting it for a reasonable deal.
+This information, coming from a credible source like my management company, is a HUGE benefit that I wouldn’t have access to if I was trying to manage this whole operation on my own.

-You can side-step the busy work and focus on growing your business.
+5. You can side-step the busy work and focus on growing your business.

 Do you think Donald Trump maintains his billionaire status by unclogging every toilet in the Trump Tower?
 Do you think Robert Kiyosaki earned his financial freedom by personally answering every tenant complaint that came up along the way?
 Of course not.
 The big dogs reached their level of success because they knew what to spend their time on.

-The monthly management fee should already be paid for.
+6. The monthly management fee should already be paid for.

-Whenever you analyze and purchase a new property, the deal should be designed to support the cost of a property manager (because SOMEONE will have to do the job, even if it’s you!).
-Before you pull the trigger to buy a new rental property, you should always make sure you can afford to cut out 10% of your gross revenue for property management and still show solid cash flow.
+Whenever you analyze and purchase a new property, the deal should be designed to support the cost of a property manager (because SOMEONE will have to do the job, even if it’s you!)
+Before you pull the trigger to buy a new rental property, you should always make sure you can afford to cut out 10% of your gross revenue for property management and still show substantial cash flow.

 They’re worth it!
-They provide the most important service of all—they allow me to live a life of freedom, and that makes all the difference in the world.
+They provide the most important service of all—they allow me to live a life of freedom.
+And that makes all the difference in the world.